 - Open the menu in the Production environment, and then click either Switch to Pre-Launch mode or Switch to Production mode.

 - Click Change mode.

-Generally, you copy databases and files up to the Prod environment only until you first launch your website.
-After that, you push code to Prod, but you pull databases and files backwards from Prod to Stage and Dev for testing and development.
+Generally, you copy databases and files up to the Production environment only until you first launch your website.
+After that, you push code to Production, but you pull databases and files backwards from Production to Staging and Development for testing and development.

 Remote Administration environments